+'''

-''' Docker registry details where images are stored.
-This will be used to create k8s url: "docker_url"
+Docker registry details where images are stored.
+This will be used to create k8s

+secrets

 Please ensure all required images are built and stored in this registry.

 Do not check-in docker_password.

+docker:

+url: "docker_url"

 username: "docker_username"

-password: "docker_password" '''
+password: "docker_password"

+'''

 config section contains the common configurations for the Quorum network.